List of Top 8 Best Banks in the UAE For Foreigners

 4. Abu Dhabi Commercial Bank (ADCB)

-ADCB is a strong mid-tier choice for growing SMEs and trading companies.
-Its SmartStart business account is ideal for new companies — it charges a flat fee of AED 125/month with zero minimum balance requirement, giving startups predictable costs without the risk of fall-below penalties.
+ADCB is a strong mid-tier option among the top banks in UAE, especially for SMEs and trading companies.
+It is also featured in many lists of banks in UAE due to its flexible offerings.
+Its SmartStart business account is ideal for new companies — it charges a flat fee of AED 125/month with zero minimum balance requirement, giving startups predictable costs without the risk of falling below penalties.

-Standard Business Choice accounts require a minimum average balance of AED 5,000–50,000 depending on tier, with monthly fees of AED 150–300.
-ADCB’s TouchPoints rewards programme offers real value for active account users.
+Standard Business Choice accounts require a minimum average balance of AED 5,000–50,000, depending on tier, with monthly fees of AED 150–300.
+ADCB’s TouchPoints rewards program offers real value for active account users.
 Account opening typically takes 1–2 weeks and requires one in-person visit.

 5. Dubai Islamic Bank (DIB)